adelegard/leedelegardyoga/content/about.md

 Yoga is a tool, a Practice of self study through which to illuminate our hidden patterns and default tendencies, and to cultivate the resources necessary to change them.

 I earned my 200-hour yoga teacher training from Kula Yoga in NYC and currently study Iyengar Yoga with Nikki Costello.
-I am grateful to all my teachers, wise women who have taught me to be ceaselessly curious and to trust the Path.
+I am grateful to all my teachers, wise women who have taught me to be ceaselessly curious and to trust the path.